-The Bonds will be dated January 1, 2003, will bear interest initially from such date, at the rate per annum for each maturity as specified on the cover page hereof, payable semi-annually on each January 1 and July 1 commencing July 1, 2003, calculated on the basis of a 360-day year of twelve 30-day months, and will mature in the amounts and on the dates as set forth on the cover page hereof.
+The Bonds will be dated the date of issuance and delivery, will bear interest initially from such date, at the rate per annum for each maturity as specified on the cover page hereof, will be payable semi-annually on each January 1 and July 1, commencing January 1, 2004, calculated on the basis of a 360-day year of twelve 30-day months, and will mature in the amounts and on the dates as set forth on the cover page hereof.

 The Resolutions (as hereinafter defined) and all provisions thereof are incorporated by reference in the text of the Bonds, including, without limitation, those provisions setting forth the conditions under which the Resolutions may be modified.
-The Bonds provide that each registered owner, Beneficial Owner, DTC Participant or Indirect Participant (as hereinafter defined) in DTC, by acceptance of a Bond (including receipt of a book-entry credit evidencing an interest therein), assents to all of such provisions as an explicit and material portion of the consideration running to the Commonwealth to induce it to adopt the Resolutions and to issue such Bond.
-Copies of the Resolutions, including the full text of the form of the Bonds, are on file at the designated office of Commerce Bank/Pennsylvania, National Association, as Loan and Transfer Agent ("Loan and Transfer Agent").
+The Bonds provide that each registered owner, Beneficial Owner, DTC Participant or Indirect Participant (as hereinafter defined) in DTC, by acceptance of a Bond (including receipt of a book-entry credit evidencing an interest therein), assents to all of such provisions as an explicit and material portion of the consideration running to the

+Commonwealth to induce it to adopt the Resolutions and to issue such Bond.
+Copies of the Resolutions, including the full text of the form of the Bonds, are on file at the designated office of Wachovia Bank, National Association, as Loan and Transfer Agent ("Loan and Transfer Agent").